-Suffering from pain of any type can be difficult to handle.
+Muscle pain of any type can be get difficult to handle.
 Sometimes the pain may be minor and can be worked through, while other times it can debilitating and hard to handle.
-One chronic condition that involves muscle pain that many deal with is called the Myofascial Pain Syndrome.
+One chronic condition that involves muscle pain that many of us may deal with is called the Myofascial Pain Syndrome.

-Causes and Symptoms
+Causes and Symptoms of Myofascial Pain Symptoms

 The causes of myofascial pain can be due to an injury or strain of a muscle in the body.
 It could be due to repetitive motions that injury the muscle groups being used, an excessive strain that is put on the muscle, tendon or even ligaments, or it can be due to inactivity in a group of muscles.
 This could be due to having an injury to your arm and not being able to move it due to the cast or sling you’re having to wear.

 - You may also find that trigger point injection therapy works well for you.
-This is where the doctor will inject either anesthetic, saline, or corticosteroids into the trigger point and make it dormant so that it doesn’t cause pain any more.
+This is where the doctor will inject either anaesthetic, saline, or corticosteroids into the trigger point and make it dormant so that it doesn’t cause pain anymore.

-One other method that may be used is the “spray and stretch” method.
+- One other method that may be used is the “spray and stretch” method.
 This is where the trigger point is sprayed with a cooling type spray and then it is slowly stretched out.

-You can also take anti-inflammatory medications to assist with the pain as well.
+- You can also take anti-inflammatory medications to assist with the pain as well